 Many, if not most people, have areas in their life where they feel like they are a failure.
 Nothing contributes more to that feeling than having repeatedly failed at efforts to make changes in your life that you deem important—changes you think about regularly—changes that you’ve half-heartedly taken a stab at making.

 God didn’t create us to fail.
 He created us to learn from our mistakes, correct them and move forward, continually making progress, while experiencing transformation in who we are and how we live out our lives.
 That’s God’s will for us.
 It’s what parents desire and hope for, for their children.
 Yet here we are as adults, making excuses and experiencing repeated failures.
 Why do we fail so much?
-As I started saying yesterday, I believe most Christians could experience greater success in their attempts to make change, if they would make some simple changes in their approach to how they execute their attempt to make these changes.
+As I started saying yesterday, I believe most Christians could experience greater success in their attempts to make changes, if they would make some simple changes in their approach to how they execute their attempt to make these changes.

 Desire is critical to success but, all the desire in the world won’t help you succeed if you don’t have a plan of execution.
-This verse speaks to this also saying “but hasty shortcuts lead to poverty.”
+This verse speaks to this also saying but hasty shortcuts lead to poverty.”
 If you approach the changes you desire to make hastily, without a plan of execution, it leads to failure and poverty!

 Let’s stick with the example of weight loss.
 If you want to lose weight, you need to have a plan.
 You are going to have to eat differently.
 Not just less, but differently.
 That is what the reading is for.
 To help you learn why and what to eat that will help you succeed.
-But, if you begin your efforts with the same food in the refrigerator and cupboards you will not succeed.
-You have to get rid of the bad food.
+But, if you begin your efforts with the same food in the refrigerator and cupboards, you will not succeed.
+You have to get rid of bad food.
 If you don’t, in a moment of weakness, you’d be like a squirrel hunting through every nook and cranny for a snack or treat.
 You have to remove the temptations.
-(If we were talking about pornography, you’d have to get rid of every thing you can think of that might be around at a time of weakness that would contribute to failure.)
+(If we were talking about pornography, you’d have to get rid of everything you can think of that might be around at a time of weakness that would contribute to failure.)

 I am not trying to teach on the subject of eating and nutrition here or it would be much more comprehensive.
 I am only using it as an example.
-No matter what area of change you make, you have to plan to get rid of the obstacles of failure to the best degree you can, and have a strategy you execute to make the right changes that lead to success.
+No matter what area of change you make, you have to plan to get rid of the obstacles of failure to the best degree you can and have a strategy you execute to make the right changes that lead to success.
 And don’t worry, you may make mistakes but God will help you think through them if you lean on Him.
-All plans are adaptive as God shows you how to better implement them.
-Proverbs 16:1 (NLT) says, “We can make our own plans, but the LORD gives the right answer.”
-And Proverbs 16:9 (TLB) says “We should make plans—counting on God to direct us.”
-Build your plan and God will help you adapt and improve it as you go.
+And if you pray and ask Him to help you daily through His grace, you will see His grace show up in your life, and in many ways, only you would notice.
+That is God’s intimacy and love working with you and helping you!

 Remember, we are talking about succeeding at changes you’ve thought about that you know will literally change your life.
-Planning and execution is critical.
+Planning and execution are critical.
 Next time, I’ll share with you what increases your efforts of success exponentially!

-In His Love,
+In His love,

 Pastor Tim Burt

-If Fresh Manna is a blessing to you, let me know how.
-I’d love to hear from you!
-Write me at FreshMannaFeedback@gmail.com
+If Fresh Manna is a blessing to you, I’d love to know.
+Click here: FreshMannaFeedback